Dhammapada: Parallels

-Comparing the Pali Dhammapada, the Gandhari Dharmapada and the Udanavarga, Brough (2001) identifies that the texts have in common 330 to 340 verses, 16 chapter headings and an underlying structure.
+Comparing the Pāli Dhammapada, the Gāndhārī Dharmapada and the Udānavarga, Brough (2001) identifies that the texts have in common 330 to 340 verses, 16 chapter headings and an underlying structure.
 He suggests that the three texts have a "common ancestor" but underlines that there is no evidence that any one of these three texts might have been the "primitive Dharmapada" from which the other two evolved.

 Organization

-The Pali Dhammapada contains 423 verses in 26 chapters (listed in Pali and English):
+The Pāli Dhammapada contains 423 verses in 26 chapters (listed in Pāli and English):